 Complementarias – The Positive Side

 I may be alone on this, but I believe the perception on them ought to change as they are not intrinsically negative; and of course they can be challenged as I explain in the section below.

 I find complementarias useful for the following two reasons:

-- From an individual perspective: the fact you have received one is an iron-cast guarantee you have purchased at a bargain price.
+- From an individual perspective: the fact you have received one is a cast-iron guarantee you have purchased at a bargain price.

 - From a broader market perspective: they can be used as an investment indicator to pick up on an undervalued property market.